serverless/blog/posts/2017-11-01-avoid-parking-tickets-with-serverlesss.md

 - NickGottlieb
 ---

-If you park on the streets in a city that has street sweeping, you’ve shared felt my frustration a getting a ticket for not moving your car.
-With everything else going on in life it’s inevitable that you’ll forget to move your car eventually, especially in cities like San Francisco which seem to intentionally create confusing street sweeping schedules.
+If you live in a city, then you are incredibly familiar with these three, terrifying little words: "street cleaning day."

+The days you wake up at 6:00am, groggy, still in pajamas, and run barefoot into the cold streets at their dirtiest.
+And still, despite your best efforts, there will come a day when you'll forget.
+Sleep past the alarm.
+You'll slide behind the driver's seat and there it'll be, nested under your windshiled wiper: another parking ticket.

-Well here is your chance to fight back and learn a little Serverless development at the same time.
+Well.
+Here is your chance to fight back.

+And (!) learn a little Serverless development at the same time.
+Let's make a serverless parking reminder.

+# Set up the environment

-This example is done using the Serverless Framework, AWS Lambda, and Node.js, so the first thing you’ll need to do is get all three of those setup.
-[Here is a handy guide for doing that](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
+This example is done using the [Serverless Framework](https://www.serverless.com/framework), AWS Lambda and Node.js.

+> **Note:** If you've never used these before, [here is a handy guide](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) for getting everything set up on your machine.

+# Write the reminder function

-Once you’ve successfully deployed your node template to to AWS you’ll need to properly configure your serverless.yml to include the functions you need for your parking reminder needs.
-In my neighborhood street sweeping comes in the mornings on the second and fourth Wednesday as well as the second and fourth Friday of each month, so I set up my functions like this:
+After you’ve successfully deployed your Node template to to AWS, you’ll need to properly configure your `serverless.yml` to include functions that configure your reminders.

+In my neighborhood, the street sweeper comes on each second and fourth Wednesday, and each second and fourth Friday.
+So I set up my functions like this:

 ```js
 functions: